Thammathibet

+Renowned for his versatility, he excelled in several fields.
+In literature, he produced a number of distinguished works, including Kap He Ruea (The Royal Barge Chant), Nanthopanan Sut Kham Luang, and Phra Malai Kham Luang.
+Despite his wide-ranging abilities, he is best remembered as one of the foremost poets in Thai literature, and he also composed music for the Royal Barge Procession.

 Life

 Thammathibet, Prince Senaphithak was the eldest son of King Borommakot (reg.
 1733 to 1758) and Princess Aphainuchit or Phra Phan Watsa Yai.

 In his poetic works praised for their lyrical language, Thammathibet describes the beauty of the Royal Barge procession, illustrating the work of the rowers, the individual boats, and the sight of the entire procession fleet.
 Nature, both plant and animal life, are also themes of his poetry.
 He often deals with the beauty of women, a subject which eventually led to disaster in real life.

 Thammathibet and his half-brother Chao Sakaeo (Prince Sunthon Thep) had an argument about an elephant.
 In April, 1746, Thammathibet reportedly laid siege to the palace of his half-brother, forbidding any entrance or exit.
 Nevertheless, Chao Sakaeo and his sons were able to enter the palace of the king and lodge complaints there.
 The King was surprised by these clashes.
 Thammathibet also hurried to the royal palace but he was not allowed to enter, so he returned to his own palace.

 Later, he was brought before his father, who asked him the reason for his presumptuous behavior.
 Thammathibet remained silent, which rankled the King, who left his son in jail.
 Thammathibet was chained in a single cell, and no one was allowed to join him.
 Meanwhile, the accusations against him increased.
 King Borommakot entrusted Chao Sakaeo and Chao Krommun Poon (Prince Chitsunthorn), along with Okya Chakri (Chancellor) and the Phraklang, with the prisoner's interrogation, which did not bode well.
 Thammathibet did not speak, and was twice punished with twenty blows, then his soles were burnt.

 His most important advisers were also imprisoned and "questioned".
 They made many accusations: Thammathibet had made copies of the keys to the chambers of the king, the queen, and the royal concubines, so that he could get access to the rooms by night.
 In addition, his followers had bought and hidden weapons to use at the right moment.
 And finally, they confessed that Thammathibet was responsible for the death of several monks and the mutilation of some of his subordinates.
 Thereupon the king ordered fifty blows.